-The Port recognizes the Union as the sole and exclusive bargaining agent for all regular full-time and regular part-time non-Security Personnel in the classifications of Airport Operations Specialist and Senior Operations Controller employed by the Port of Seattle at the Sea-Tac Airport in the Airport Operations Division, excluding supervisors, confidential employees and all other employees of the employer.
+The Port recognizes the Union as the sole and exclusive bargaining agent for all regular full-time and regular part time Security Personnel in the classifications of Security Access Specialist, Part-time Security Access Specialist, and Aviation Security Trainer employed by the Port of Seattle at the Sea-Tac Airport in the Airport Security Division, excluding supervisors, confidential employees, and all other employees of the employer.

 The parties agree that they intend this Agreement will operate to maintain the existing scope of work historically performed by members of this bargaining unit.
+If technology is implemented that changes the method of work such that the work is better suited to the Operations Unit, the Port will bargain the effects of such a change with the Union.
+In all other circumstances, the Port shall not skim bargaining unit work.